-Since April 2016 Kent Opera the charity has worked hard to maintain the traditions of the original opera company in a variety of education and outreach projects.
-We support young performers and seek to bring the transformative power of music and drama to those at risk.
+Kent Opera is a charity which aims to maintain the traditions of the original Opera Company with a variety of education and outreach projects utilising the transformative power of music and drama to empower those at risk.

 “Kofi’s Story”, Kent Opera's dramatic tale of a young person caught...